-- 50. The country office has developed an extensive output monitoring system.
+- 47. WFP will support programme management and the resource supply chain, provide technical guidance, determine benchmarks and outcomes for each component, and ensure rigorous M&E. WFP's Enhanced Commitments to Women will continue to be mainstreamed. - 48.
+Over the course of the CP, WFP will assess and report on the impact of food assistance in line with the corporate results-based management approach.
+Baseline and end-of-programme surveys for each component will be conducted by external consultants in consultation with the country office and regional bureau.
+There will be a mid-term evaluation. - 49.
+The country office has developed an extensive output monitoring system.
 Over 8,000 monitoring visits are conducted annually to food distribution sites and beneficiary households for post-distribution spot-checks.
-It will continue to increase the ability of its staff and partners to demonstrate the effectiveness and efficiency of its assistance. - 51.
-To help partners maximize the efficiency of deliveries, WFP will provide technical support and training in programme implementation, resource management and reporting, along with appropriate equipment. - 52.
+It will continue to increase the ability of its staff and partners to demonstrate the effectiveness and efficiency of its assistance. - 50.
+To help partners maximize the efficiency of deliveries, WFP will provide technical support and training in programme implementation, resource management and reporting, along with appropriate equipment. - 51.
 Three sub-offices will share responsibility for programme implementation and monitoring.
-In line with the WFP Strategic Results Framework and outcome measurement strategy, a standardized M&E toolkit, with checklists for site visits and monthly reporting forms, has been developed for all programme components. - 53.
-Over 75 percent of food requirements will be purchased locally and, whenever possible, from small farmers groups or cooperatives. - 54.
-WFP's resource mobilization strategy will focus on building credibility through well-managed, accurately targeted joint monitoring activities with cooperating partners to demonstrate results.
+In line with the WFP Strategic Results Framework and outcome measurement strategy, a standardized M&E toolkit, with checklists for site visits and monthly reporting forms, has been developed for all programme components. - 52.
+Over 75 percent of food requirements will be purchased locally and, whenever possible, from small farmers groups or cooperatives.

+well-managed, accurately targeted joint monitoring activities with cooperating partners to demonstrate results.
 WFP will continue to rely on a variety of donors through directed and multilateral funding, and private-sector contributions.
 Strategies are in place to raise complementary resources from vertical funding sources or special thematic single/pooled donor accounts.
-On the basis of the UNDAF, WFP will continue to seek opportunities for joint funding. - 55.
-As a supporter of WFP, the Government has provided annual contributions of rice with accompanying cash since 2007.
+On the basis of the UNDAF, WFP will continue to seek opportunities for joint funding.

+54. As a supporter of WFP, the Government has provided annual contributions of rice with accompanying cash since 2007.
 WFP will seek renewed and increased financial support from the Government in line with its focus on strong partnership that works towards nationally owned solutions to fight food insecurity.